habibcomsats/NVFlare/docs/programming_guide/provisioning_system.rst

 The ``-u`` option will open the provisioning tool helper UI page in your browser.
-This tool is built to help with setting up and generating a project.yml to work with the reference configuration of default bundled builders in the NVIDIA FLARE package.
+This tool is built to help with setting up and generating a project.yml to work with the reference configuration of default bundled builders in the [BLINDED] FLARE package.
 You may need to add to or edit the builders section before running ``provision -p project.yml`` if you have customized builders.

 .. image:: ../resources/provisioning_ui.png